Parameter Triggers

 The variables submitted by an HTML form are the input, textarea, button, and other HTML form components in the form source.
 SiteSpect can use these details to help you define whether a page or page component from your website matches.

 To match the Parameter Name and Value, you must complete both the Parameter Name and Parameter Value fields.
-In addition, both fields must match in order for the Trigger to be met.
+In addition, both fields must match for the Trigger to be satisfied.
 You probably also want to add a URL Trigger as well (even though SiteSpect doesn't require it), so that you don't ask SiteSpect to check every URL for the specified Parameter Name.

 For example, to match the product detail pages for a list of SKUs (2435, 4665, and 5783), use the following: